 Click here for information on how to register for MyNYCERS.
 It’s fast, easy, and free.
-NOTE: If you joined NYCERS recently, do not take Step 1 until you receive your Member Number and first paycheck after filing your membership application.
+NOTE: If you joined NYCERS recently, wait until you receive your Member Number and first paycheck after filing your membership application.

 Step 1 – Register for a MyNYCERS Account

-Start by visiting the MyNYCERS Login Page and clicking the “Activate Your MyNYCERS Account” button.
+Start by visiting the MyNYCERS Login Page and clicking the “Register” button.
 Follow the prompts to validate your identity.
 You will need to create a User Name and a Password.
 Be sure to make a note of each one and keep them in a safe place.

-Once you’ve registered the PIN, you will have full access to MyNYCERS.
+Once you’ve registered for your MyNYCERS account, you will have full access to MyNYCERS.
 If you have any questions, please contact NYCERS’ Call Center at (347) 643-3000.

 When am I eligible to collect retirement benefits?